 Crops have their own needs for water.
 A lot of water is used to make meat.
 Some plants need more water than others.
 In only a few hours, irrigated agriculture contributes 20 percent of the total cultivated land and 40 percent of the total food produced.
 Irrigated agriculture is more productive per unit of land than rainfed agriculture, which allows for more crop diversity.

 Rice is easy to grow, despite being water intensive and generating little value per acre-foot of water.
 Farmers don’t have to rely on additional farm financing to grow such crops.
 Alfalfa is the crop that consumes the most water.
 New farmers are often surprised to learn which crops consume the most water.

 In drought, you should not plant crops that require a lot of water.
 To make your operations less water-intensive, you may have to invest in water-saving equipment.
 This may cause you to consider an operating loan for the purchase.
 If you have to borrow to make your operation more efficient, do the math.
 How long will it take you to pay off the loan with the profits of the water-saving crops?
 Will you have years of use from that equipment after it is paid off?
 Make a wise investment.
 Perhaps start slowly and do a little at a time, first to see how it works, as well as not spend so much money immediately.

 It is always recommended that crops are grown appropriate to their regions.
 For instance, native crop species are native to arid areas and are naturally drought-tolerant.
-Moreover, drought resistance plants work well in a range of soil types and can thrive even in poor soil with relatively few nutrients.
+Moreover, drought-resistant plants work well in a range of soil types which have little soil moisture.
+The plants can thrive even in poor soil with relatively few nutrients.
 Making them part of your farm will pay dividends, both now and in the future.

 There is a lot of debate surrounding the benefits of having drought-resistant plants on a farm.
 Proponents of the practice argue that these plants can help reduce the need for costly water inputs, and can even help revive degraded soils.